 Not all aliases are bad nor should be seen as attempts to subvert security constraints.

-Specifically symbolic links can be very useful when assembling complex web applications, yet by default Jetty will not serve them.
+Specifically, symbolic links can be very useful when assembling complex web applications.

-AliasCheck mechanism to allow aliases resources to be inspected an conditionally served.
+AliasCheck mechanism to allow aliases resources to be inspected and conditionally served.

 In this way, "good" aliases can be detected and served.